raycast/extensions/extensions/lightshot-gallery/README.md

 - Go in the Application or Storage tab of thre developer tools
 - Click on the cookies and search for a cookie named "__auth"
 #### 🎉 This is your Auth Key!
 You can enter this in the extension preferences.

+Note: logging out of [prnt.sc](https://prnt.sc) in the browser you used to retrieve the auth key will also log you out in this extension